genepoo/DruidExploration/README.md

 Follow Avi's installation instructions in the druid-evaluation branch of the [sdp-batch repo](https://github.com/parkassist/sdp-batch/tree/druid-evaluation/druid-evaluation/quickstart).

 ## Ingesting or Indexing data
-There are likely other ways to ingest data, but we do it by providing (a) a dataset in csv format and (b) the specifications for how to index and compress these data in an "index-task" JSON file.
-Avi also uploaded example csv and index-task files in the [repo](https://github.com/parkassist/sdp-batch/tree/druid-evaluation/druid-evaluation/quickstart).
+There are several ways to ingest data, but we do it by providing (a) a dataset in csv format and (b) the specifications for how to index and compress these data in an "index-task" JSON file.
+Avi has uploaded example csv and index-task files in the [repo](https://github.com/parkassist/sdp-batch/tree/druid-evaluation/druid-evaluation/quickstart).

 Druid translates the specs in the index-task file and uses them to parse the data provided in a csv file by: